 - Then I use the Fan technique as my next step in the mascara process.
 Load the wand again by replacing and removing from the tube, wiping any clumpy excess off with a tissue if you wish, and then hold the brush at the base of your lashes.
 Keep the brush still and let your lashes do the work by gently lowering them onto and over the brush.
 This will fan your lashes, giving the illusion of longer lashes.

 - Load the mascara wand again for the Sideways Sweep technique and then apply the mascara wand across your lashes on an angle, holding the brush almost vertically, concentrating on the outer corners.
 This will give a lovely fluttery flirty look to your lashes.

 - Finally, I gently hold a mascara brush wand against my lower lashes for the Lower Lash Dash technique, without reloading it with mascara.
 I find this gives me enough colour on my lower lashes, yet doesn’t create the spidery shadowy effect you can often get from putting mascara on your lower lashes.

-Sometimes when I’m being very fancy pants, I use both a lengthening mascara and a volumising mascara, but I prefer a long fluttery lash over a thick lash, so I tend to use my two current favourites – Estee Lauder Double Wear or Napoleon Perdis Mesmer-Eyes.
+Sometimes when I’m being very fancy pants, I use both a lengthening mascara and a volumising mascara, but I prefer a long fluttery lash over a thick lash.
 I always, always choose black mascara.